 Why is work so frustrating?
+What hope, if any, does the writer discover?
+How do these words resonate with your own life?
 How does this challenge your view on what you are living for at present?

-Turn over to read what lan Harper thinks about working hard ..
+Turn over to read what lan Harper thinks about working hard ...